The infant years and a community supported beginning

 The District was (and continues to be) governed by a five member Board of Directors.
 The first members of the Board were; Hugh Preston, Ken Emerson, Fred Kern, Pete Bowman and Gus Gustafson.
 The first official Board Meeting was conducted in January 1965.

 During the first full year of the Districts infancy, there were 35 incidents.
-In 1998, Ebbetts Pass Fire District responded to 649.
+In 2018, Ebbetts Pass Fire District responded to 1,128 incidents.

-In 1967, the property where the current headquarters station # 1 now resides, was purchased from Tom Wellik (Mr. Wellik would later become the first Ebbetts Pass Firefighter’s Association Honorary Member).
-The Ebbetts Pass Fire Station # 1 was completed on April 13, 1969.
+In 1967, a parcel was purchased from Tom Wellik (Mr. Wellik would later become the first Ebbetts Pass Firefighter’s Association Honorary Member).
+This Ebbetts Pass Fire Station was completed on April 13, 1969.

 In 1968, Station # 2 in Camp Connell was constructed on land purchased from “Pop” Anderson and Engine 2 was placed in the Camp Connell Battalion.
 1968 also saw the purchase of property in Hathaway Pines for a future Station # 3.

-Chief Beaty was forced to resign due to heath matters in 1969.
+Chief Beaty was forced to resign due to heath reasons in 1969.
 John George again took over the duties until testing could be completed for a full-time Chief.
-In July 1970, Don Masters was hired, and after a short probationary period, replaced Chief George as the Full-time paid Chief.
+In July 1970, Don Masters was hired and, after a short probationary period, replaced Chief George as the full-time paid Chief.

 In 1971, Beryl Ledbetter was hired as a firefighter to help provide seven-day-a-week coverage at Station # 1.
-Station # 3 in Hathaway Pines was completed.
+Station # 3 in Hathaway Pines was completed still being staffed by volunteers.

-1973 saw an endeavor to promote the fire service as a career option, to High School aged kids.
-The “Cadet” program was begun, utilizing interested 14 to 18 year old kids who’s fathers were members of the volunteer ranks.
-They were given the nick name “pump patrol”.
-Later given the slang nick name “punk patrol”.
+1973 saw an endeavor to promote the fire service as a career option for high school aged kids.
+The “Cadet” program was begun, utilizing interested 14 to 18 year old kids whose fathers were members of the volunteer ranks.
+They were given the nick name “pump patrol” which later derived the slang nick name “punk patrol”.
 The kids took it to heart and retained it until the 90’s.
 This program was headed by Cadet President Kelly Seitz.
 Joe Roguski was hired as Deputy Fire Chief on November 15, 1973.
 Property for a future Station # 4 was also purchased in 1973.

-EPFD stabilize somewhat from 1975 to 1980.
+EPFD stabilized somewhat from 1975 to 1980.
 In early 1980 several personnel changes came to pass.
 Older firefighters retired or promoted and moved on to other career jobs.
-This allowed new firefighters to enter the fire service.
-These new firefighters began 24 hour full time coverage at Station #1.
+This allowed new firefighters to enter the fire service here in Arnold.
+These new firefighters began 24-hour full-time coverage at Station #1.
 The new Chief Officers still monitored emergency calls from their homes.
-The emergency services delivered to those living and visiting in the area thus evolved from volunteer seasonal winter fire protection to include a fully staffed paid and volunteer engine companies that responded to emergency medical incidents, provide for fire protection, public safety education, emergency hazardous materials response, and other emergency incidents 24 hours a day all year long.
+The emergency services delivered to those living and visiting in the area thus evolved from volunteer seasonal winter fire protection to include a fully staffed paid and volunteer engine companies that responded to emergency medical incidents, provided for fire protection, public safety education, emergency hazardous materials response, and other emergency incidents 24 hours a day all year long.
 Firefighters also had to take the initial emergency phone calls and dispatch the alarms for emergency apparatus due to the area having no 9-1-1 service.
 9-1-1 service finally arrived in the area in the mid 1980’s.

 For many years the Ebbetts Pass Fire District response area was from the Utica Grade, one mile east of Murphys on State Route Highway 4, east to Meko Drive in Camp Connell.
 The original District covered 26 square miles in area.
 In 1997, due to the annexation of neighboring County Fire responsibility areas, the EPFD responsibility area grew to 204 square miles.
 The general area of the District now extends from the Utica Grade on Highway 4 on the west to the Alpine County line on the east.
 The Stanislaus River on the southern side of the District to the South Fork of the Mokelumne River on the north.